arjun-ds/tiny-backspace/README.md

 **Option 1: Use the Web UI**

 - Go to https://arjun-ds--backspace-agent-modal-asgi.modal.run
-- Enter a https://github.com/arjun-ds/tiny-backspace as the repository URL
+- Enter `https://github.com/arjun-ds/tiny-backspace` as the repository URL (only this repo works with my deployment)
 - Enter a coding prompt
 - Click submit to see real-time progress